 10. Make a summer bucket list together

-At the beginning of the summer, it helps everyone involved to know what to expect of the long, no school filled days.
+At the beginning of the summer, it helps everyone involved to know what to expect from the long, no school-filled days.
 As parents, it can be exhausting being around your kids all day when you’re not used to it.
 The best thing you can do is pre-plan.
-Make a daily schedule as well as weekly schedule.
-This will helps your children stop asking about what’s next as well as schedule in some things that they personally would like to do.
+Make a daily schedule as well as a weekly schedule.
+This will helps your children stop asking about what’s next as well as schedule some things that they personally would like to do.

 12. Go to seasonal or cultural events in your town